groupdocs/reference.groupdocs.com/content/sites/groupdocs/metadata/english/java/com.groupdocs.metadata.core/matroskavideoflaginterlaced/_index.md

 ---
 title: MatroskaVideoFlagInterlaced
-second_title: GroupDocs.Metadata for Java API Reference
+second_title: GroupDocs.Signature for Java API Reference
 description: Represents a flag to declare if the Matroska video is known to be progressive or interlaced and if applicable to declare details about the interlacement.
 type: docs
-weight: 369
+weight: 367
 url: /java/com.groupdocs.metadata.core/matroskavideoflaginterlaced/
 ---
 **Inheritance:**